 A few tips as we get going.
 Please use high-quality ingredients.
 I will post links to the exact items that I use in my bacon.
 Please feel free to use brands that you love.
-Just remember that it makes a huge difference using a premium black pepper-like Watkins Pure Black Pepper vs using a store brand black pepper.
-Also using dark brown sugar vs light brown sugar adds so much extra flavor!
-I highly recommend if you don’t have the exact type of ingredient that you should wait to cure your bacon until you all the right stuff!
+Just remember that it makes a huge difference using a premium black pepper-like Watkins Pure Black Pepper vs. using a store brand black pepper.
+Also, using dark brown sugar vs. light brown sugar adds so much extra flavor!
+Also, getting a good pink salt (Prague Powder #1) I highly recommend if you don’t have the exact type of ingredient that you should wait to cure your bacon until you all the right stuff!

-After I get all the ingredients laid out, I grab an 11”x16” FoodSaver Bag.
+Get all the ingredients laid out, grab an 11”x16” FoodSaver Bag.
 These bags fit Sam’s Club belly perfectly.
 I then add all the wet ingredients first and then add all the dry ingredients.
-I mix them all up and then use a big pot filled up with water place the bag with the belly in it to push as much of the air out of the bag and then use my FoodSaver to seal the bag.
-Once the bag is sealed, I flip and shake the belly so that all the dry ingredient gets well mixed in.
+Mix them all up.
+Then use a big pot filled up with water, place the bag with the belly in it to push as much of the air out of the bag, and then use my FoodSaver to seal the bag.
+Flip and shake the belly so that all the dry ingredient gets well mixed in.

-A few last important things while you refrigerate your belly as it cures.
+A few last essential things while you refrigerate your belly as it cures.
 Make sure that you flip your bacon every day.
 This helps the cure go through the belly evenly.
-Make sure that you leave your belly in the cure solution and seasoning for a minimum of what the cure calculator says.
+Ensure that you leave your belly in the cure solution and seasoning for a minimum of what the cure calculator says.
 I usually start my bellies cure on a Monday and then smoke them on a Friday.
 Your bellies can stay in the cure solution for however long you want.
 This belly here, according to the cure calculator, should cure in 3 days.
 I could smoke them Thursday.
-These bellies here will be smoked on Saturday Morning.
+The bellies will be smoked on Saturday Morning.

-When I smoke my bacon (they are all cured now, so they are now bacon) I will use different woods and pellets depending on the bacon.
-What makes my maple bacon triple maple bacon is I use maple wood or pellets along with using maple sugar and maple syrup.
+When I smoke my bacon (they are all cured now, so they are now bacon), I will use different woods and pellets depending on the bacon.
+What makes my maple bacon, triple maple bacon, is I use maple wood or pellets along with using maple sugar and maple syrup.
 With Asian bacon, I like to use a bit of a hardier wood like hickory or a blend of maple, hickory, and cherry.
-I really like using the Lumber Jack Pellets Competition Blend.
-With my regular breakfast bacon, I will usually use Cherry or Pecan wood.
+For my regular breakfast bacon, I will usually use Cherry or Pecan wood.
 These have a light flavor and doesn’t overpower the seasoning.

 These recipes are not overpowering in salt.
-I worked hard to get the salt levels proper so that these bacons won’t need to be soaked prior to smoking.
+I worked hard to get the salt levels proper.
+Bacon shouldn’t need to be soaked before smoking.
 If you want to test the bacon’s to see if they are too salty or not for you, slice off a piece and fry it up quickly and test it.
-If it’s not too salty then go ahead with smoking.
-If it is too salty get a pot and fill it with water and soak your bacon for an hour or so.
-This however will lighten the flavor you get from all other seasonings.
+When you try it and if it’s not too salty, then go ahead with smoking.
+If it is too salty, get a pot and fill it with water and soak your bacon for an hour or so.
+However, it will lighten the flavor you get from all other seasonings.

 Depending on what you want for a smokey flavor, you can either cold smoke or hot smoke your bacon.
-With cold smoking, you want to make sure that you keep your temps low so that you don’t accidentally cook the bacon while it’s on the smoker.
-I use an A-MAZE-N 12 inch smoker tube.
-If you fill it with pellets this will add smoke to your bacon for around 4 hours.
-Once you cold smoke your bacon for the 4 hours take in your bacon wrap it in plastic wrap and place it in your fridge for 24 hours and then cold smoke it again.
+With cold smoking, you want to make sure that you keep your temps low.
+This will make it so that you don’t accidentally cook the bacon while it’s on the smoker.
+I use a 12-inch smoker tube.
+If you fill it with pellets, this will add smoke to your bacon for around 4 hours.
+Once you cold smoke your bacon for the 4 hours, take in your bacon wrap it in plastic wrap.
+Place the bacon in your fridge for 24 hours.
+Put the bacon on the smoker and cold smoke it again.
 Repeat that process for three or four days.
-After you make it through your cold smoke you should leave it wrapped in the fridge for 3 days before slicing.
+After you make it through your cold smoke, you should leave it wrapped in the fridge for three days before slicing.

-With hot smoking with a pellet grill, I let the bacon smoke at 200° until the internal temperature gets to 145°.
-If you want some extra smokey flavor add a smoker tube and let it go while your bacon gets up to temp.
-If your smoking on a traditional smoker or egg style smoker make sure you use indirect heat and keep your smoker between 225° and 250° and still pull your bacon when it hits 145°.
-Wait at least 24 hours before you slice.
+When hot smoking with a pellet grill, I let the bacon smoke at 200° until the internal temperature gets 145°.
+If you want some extra smokey flavor, add a smoker tube.
+Let the smoker tube go while your bacon gets up to temp.
+If your smoking on a traditional smoker or egg-style smoker, make sure you use indirect heat and keep your smoker between 225° and 250°.
+Please make sure you still pull your bacon when it hits 145°.
+Wait at least 24 hours before you slice

-A few last points for Makin’ Home Cured Bacon.
-As noted above make sure you use high-quality ingredients.
+Here are a few last points for Makin’ Home Cured Bacon.
+As noted above, make sure you use high-quality ingredients.
 They make all the difference in favor.
-Once you get your bacon feet wet you can go through and create your own bacon creations.
-Black pepper and jalapenos are one of the most popular ones I see people make in the Facebook groups that I am apart of.
-These creations are the ultimate food hobby that will really impress your family and friends.
+After you get your bacon feet wet, you can go through and create your bacon creations.
+Black pepper and jalapenos are the most popular people make in the Facebook groups that I am apart of.
+These creations are the ultimate food hobby that will impress your family and friends.

-I really hope that you enjoy these recipes, on What I Ate!
+I hope that you enjoy these recipes on What I Ate!
 Please leave comments below and let me know how you like my bacon!